-Recently I ran across a television commercial for a car rental company that attempts to sell their brand as the ‘low stress, hassle-free’ experience.
+Recently I ran across a television commercial for a car rental company that attempts to sell their brand as the “low stress, hassle-free” experience.
 The commercial started by showing the full-to-capacity lobby of a fictitious competitor where customers received imprinted stress balls as a way of covering for long lines and poor service.

 Then again, neither will a television commercial, radio spot or print advertisement.

-Promotional products, when used wisely, are a highly effective (and cost-effective) way of reaching an individual on a one-to-one basis.
-Promotional products build and strengthen relationships, create awareness, enhance the recall of traditional media advertising and have real staying power.
-Give a product that people use, and you will be remembered.
-Smart marketers know the impact these items have as part of any contact management/advertising campaign.
+Promotional products, when used wisely, are a highly effective—and cost-effective—way of reaching an individual on a one-to-one basis.
+Promotional products build and strengthen relationships, create awareness, enhance the recall of traditional media advertising and have real staying power—with many customers keeping them for a year or more.